esenmx/godx/README.md

 **other methods also incoming, especially with long awaited `generics` feature.*

-As you see, `godx` has much more built-in methods and that may make possible to reduce your logic into an already packaged collection in some cases, which is a big win for your productivity.

 ### Progress Tracker:

 - [X] HashSet
 - [ ] TreeSet

-#### Others are coming...